Every creature has something to teach us, if we are open and willing to learn these lessons.

 What is a totem?

-The word 'totem' can mean many different things to many different cultures, but at its core, it is a guide; an animal spirit that helps to teach us the many lessons of life.
+The English word totem was taken from the original Ojibwe/Anishinaabe word doodem, a complex term referencing kinship clans.
+The modern, common-use word 'totem' can mean many different things to many different cultures, and most cultures have the concept of a symbolic, spiritual animal going by different names, of which 'totem' has become a commonly understood cultural umbrella.
+At its core, a totem is a guide; an animal spirit that helps to teach us the many lessons of life.
 One of the most common misconceptions is that you 'choose' a totem.
 You do not pick your totem, it is not necessarily going to be a creature that resembles you (i.e. "I am curious and independent, so my totem must be cat!"), or that you have an affinity for.
 It is, instead, a spirit that offers you guidance and aid along the path of life.
 A totem chooses you, not the other way around.
 There are also different types of totems, and sometimes totems come and go.
-Some people have more than one totem creature in their lives.
+Many people have more than one totem creature in their lives.